wayoda/LedControl/docs/software.rst

 - Starting with version ``0010`` the Arduino IDE expects libraries to be installed at ``arduino-<version>/hardware/libraries/``

-When the file [[Attach:LedControl.zip | ``LedControl.zip``]] has been unpacked
+When the file `LedControl.zip <http://arduino.cc/playground/uploads/Main/LedControl.zip>`_
-into one of the directory from above, the new library has to be compiled.
+has been unpacke into one of the directory from above, the new library has to be compiled.
 From the arduino-ide this is very simple.
 Create a new sketch with the following content...